Country of origin

 The baseline Ataka

 missile had a maximum range of 6 km.
-However later improved versions
+However soon after its

 with a maximum range of 8 and 10 km were developed.
 This missile is supersonic.
 It